 4. You’re asked to pay federal self-employment taxes to any agency other than the United States Treasury.
 The IRS will only ask you to make payments to the United States Treasury — not subdivisions or partnering agencies.
 Be wary of official-sounding names like “Federal Tax Department” or “Small Business Tax Collections.”
 They don’t exist.
-Payments to the United States Treasury can be made through their EFTPS system, a third-party tax assistant app or by check.
+Payments to the United States Treasury can be made through their EFTPS system or by check.

 How Do I Know What’s Real?

 If you do communicate with an agent from the IRS, they’ll present a HSPD-12 ID card, which acts as “a government-wide standard for secure and reliable forms of identification for federal employees and contractors.”
 But if you do feel like you’ve already been scammed, complete an IRS Impersonation Scam Reporting form online, send an email to email@example.com or call 1-800-366-4484 to report the incident.

 Launching into indy life is exciting, but it’s important to know about the potential dangers out there, too.
 Once you know what to look out for, it’ll be smooth sailing.
 Don’t let scammers steal your thunder — or hard-earned income — during tax time.